Soumya-glitch-charlie/Soumya-glitch-charlie/README.md

-- :telescope: I’m working as a Electronics and Comm.
-Engineer and contributing to Problem Solving using Python and its modules, DSA is my hobby .
+- :telescope: I am currently pursuing Electronics and Comm.
+Engineering, learning to design and innovate cutting-edge technologies.

-- :seedling: Exploring Technical Content Writing and Discovering .
+- :seedling: Exploring the vast realm of technology with curiosity and passion.

 - :zap: In my free time, I solve problems on GeeksforGeeks, LeetCode, Codechef, HackerRank and read tech articles.